 Ms. Medvin graduated with Honors from the Pennsylvania State University with a Bachelor of Science degree in Information Sciences and Technology.
 She continued her professional education with a Juris Doctorate degree at the Antonin Scalia School of Law in Arlington, Virginia, where she also served as a legal publications editor for the Journal of Law, Economics, and Policy.

 Marina Medvin personally represents her clients in serious felony cases, Federal investigations and indictments, white collar matters, and misdemeanor cases.
 Ms. Medvin micro-manages her cases and handles most defense components on her own.
 On complicated cases, Ms. Medvin has a team of lawyers assisting.
 We only accept a limited number of new clients each month.
 If we are unavailable to accept your case, you will be referred to a qualified attorney for services.

-As an avid believer in individual freedoms, natural rights and fundamental rights, Marina Medvin serves as advisory counsel on out-of-state cases of national interest where she has the opportunity to fight to uphold American liberty principles.
+Passionate about American freedoms, Marina Medvin sometimes serves as advisory counsel on out-of-state cases of national interest where she has the opportunity to fight to uphold American liberty principles.

 A senior columnist at TownHall.
 A contributing writer at Forbes.
 A national media legal analyst.
 An award-winning trial attorney, who has been named one of the best lawyers in Washington, D.C.

 These are not typical career highlights for a Penn State College of Information Sciences and Technology graduate, but they are just a few of the accomplishments that are prominent on the resume of Marina Medvin — a 2006 alumna who has been in pursuit of success since she was a young girl.

 “Having been born in the USSR and immigrating to America at a young age, I always wished to live out the American dream,” she said.
 “Penn State felt perfect.
 There was a harmonious quality to University Park; Americana at its best.”